CloudinaryPublicNew/Optimize-Media-for-Fast-Page-Loading/README.md

 index.html is a pretend "summer vacation blog post" with 15 images.
 The images were just uploaded straight from Google Photos, and as a result, the page weighs over 10 MB.
 The first load of the page \(when the images are not cached\) is extremely slow.[Try it!](https://dougsillars.github.io/)\(See what I mean?\)

+## Contest

+### At RenderConf, Cloudinary is sponsoring a contest.
+[Submit](https://docs.google.com/forms/d/e/1FAIpQLSdYhsJWpZGrzrg76MmSzkKxSlyfvblDX9_SmaKi7Q39R0FLTw/viewform) your improved sites for a chance to win a £150 Amazon gift certificate!

+##